Cram-o-dev/cramorantedition/README.md

 - Beta and unused content included!
 Some unused music (like Giovanni's theme) and unused graphics and text have been added.
 A few other themes have been replaced by music adapted from the Generation II games.
 - Slow text speed has been removed and replaced by the Normal text speed.
 Fast text is on by default, and an Instant text speed option has been added!
 Use this speed to quickly go through dialogue and even skip some sound effects.
 Perfect for those with limited time.
 - Various bug fixes.
 Many Generation I bugs were fixed in Yellow, while Cramorant Edition fixes a few more minor errors and quirks.
 Any bugs which provide a negative experience for the player have been patched.
--Even more incredibly minor stuff that adds more variety to the game.
+- Even more incredibly minor stuff that adds more variety to the game.

 ## Features adapted from other projects and tutorials, many of which can be found in the Wiki section of the pokered and pokeyellow disassemblies.
 - Better game corner.
 Faster and more forgiving slots along with the ability to repeatedly buy coins.
 (Adapted from Pokemon PureRGB by Vortyne.)